Collection development

 how does it work

-If you are considering donating material to the IISH or providing it on loan, we first ask you to check whether it might be suitable for the IISH, is already at the IISH, or is already held elsewhere (if it is non-unique material).
-Then we can have a conversation, preferably by e-mail first, to determine what the material is about and whether the IISH can play a role.
+If the collection is suitable for the IISH, we can have a conversation, preferably by e-mail first, to determine what the material is about and whether the IISH can play a role.

 In such a conversation, we will explore the possibilities, how the material can be handed over, whether it should be a donation or a loan, and whether the material can be made publicly available or comes with restrictions.